 That’s what I’ll cover here today in Part 2.
 We’ll review five options, and how to pick the right one(s) for you.

-The target-setting process works best if you have a few years of revenue history, and you’re not planning to execute a major shift in services and/or target market between 2018 and 2019.
+The target-setting process works best if you have a few years of revenue history, and you’re not planning to execute a major shift in services and/or target market between this year and next.
 (Otherwise, you’ll want to use the “Zero-based” option below.)

 Let’s dive in!